-We’ve tried to include everything you could possibly want to know about the Tempur-Adapt mattress, but that also means that this is a hefty post.
+We’ve tried to include everything you could possibly want to know about TempurPedic mattresses, but that also means that this is a hefty post.
 In order to make it a little easier for you to jump around, we’ve included an outline below.
 You can click a link to a take you to a particular section.

 TempurPedic is usually the first company that comes to mind when people hear “memory foam mattresses.”
 They’ve been around since 1992 and sell their products both online and in stores.
-Policies toward shipping and returns will vary from retailer to retailer, but if you end up purchasing the Tempur-Adapt Hybrid through US-Mattress.com, here’s how it shakes out.
+Policies toward shipping and returns will vary from retailer to retailer, but if you end up purchasing any of their beds through their website, here’s how it shakes out.

-After the mattress arrives, you will have 120 nights to make your mind up about it.
-Four months should be more than long enough to allow your body to adjust to the bed and come to a final conclusion.
-The only stipulation with the trial period is that US-Mattress requires you to try the bed for at least 30 nights before you initiate a return.
-Between nights 30 and 120, you can get 100% free returns with this mattress.
+After the mattress arrives, you will have 90 nights to make your mind up about it.
+A full three months should be more than long enough to allow your body to adjust to the bed and come to a final conclusion.

-Regardless of whether you order through TempurPedic directly, US-Mattress, or some other vendor, the mattress is backed by a 10-year warranty, which is about the standard length of a warranty for a brand new mattress.
+Regardless of whether you order through TempurPedic.com, US-Mattress, or some other vendor, the mattress is backed by a 10-year warranty, which is about the standard length of a warranty for a brand new mattress.

 While the Tempur-Adapt is pricey by normal bed-in-a-box mattress standards, we wouldn’t actually consider it an expensive mattress, especially when you compare it certain other beds such as the Beautyrest Black or Purple 4.
 Here’s a pricing breakdown for the Tempur-Adapt Hybrid.